bigboss-oualid/project_7/README.md

 $ symfony server:start [-d]
 ```

-###### Open your favorite browser
+> Open your favorite browser

 2. BileMo-API [Documentation interface](http://localhost:8000/api):
- >  you can here read the documentation of the API and try some endpoints.
-Log in with the account ``customerx`` to modify, create tricks & post comments.
+ >  You can here read the documentation of the API and try some endpoints.
+Log in with the account ``customerx``.

 3. BileMo-API [Backend interface ](http://localhost:8000):
->  here you can manage the API Data (e.g. create, read, update or delete resources).
-Log in with the account ``admin`` to modify, create tricks & post comments.
+>  Here you can manage the API Data (e.g. create, read, update or delete resources).
+Log in with the account ``admin``.

 ###### Users accounts